Isthmus of Panama: History

-Silver and gold from the viceroyalty of Peru were transported overland across the isthmus by the Spanish Silver Train to Porto Bello, where Spanish treasure fleets shipped them to Seville and Cádiz from 1707.
+Silver and gold from the viceroyalty of Peru were transported overland across the isthmus by the Spanish Silver Train to Porto Bello, where Spanish treasure fleets shipped them to Spain from 1707.
 Lionel Wafer spent four years between 1680 and 1684 among the Guna people.
 Scotland tried to establish a settlement in 1698 through the Darien scheme which was ultimately unsuccessful.
 The scheme was backed largely by investors of the Kingdom of Scotland in order to gain wealth and influence by establishing New Caledonia, a colony in the Darién Gap in the late 1690s.
 The plan was for the colony, located on the Gulf of Darién, to establish and manage an overland route to connect the Pacific and Atlantic Oceans.
-The backers knew that the first sighting of the Pacific Ocean by Vasco Núñez de Balboa was after crossing the isthmus through Darién.
+The backers knew that the first sighting of the Pacific Ocean by Balboa was after crossing the isthmus through Darién.
 The expedition also claimed sovereignty over "Crab Isle" (modern day Vieques, Puerto Rico) in 1698, yet sovereignty was short-lived.
 The attempt at settling the area did not go well; more than 80 percent of participants died within a year, and the settlement was abandoned twice.

-The California Gold Rush, starting in 1849, brought a large increase in the transportation of people from the Atlantic to the Pacific.
+The California gold rush, starting in 1849, brought a large increase in the transportation of people from the Atlantic to the Pacific.
 Steamships brought gold diggers from eastern U.S. ports, who trekked across the isthmus by foot, horse, and later rail.
 On the Pacific side, they boarded Pacific Mail Steamship Company vessels headed for San Francisco.
 Ferdinand de Lesseps, the developer of the Suez Canal, started a Panama Canal Company in 1880 that went bankrupt in 1889 in the Panama scandals.
 In 1902–1904, the United States forced Colombia to grant independence to the Department of the Isthmus, bought the remaining assets of the Panama Canal Company, and finished the canal in 1914.